As an Amazon Associate we earn from qualifying purchases.

 But, one of the dangers of cooking ribs in this fashion is the bones.
 Nothing will spoil your day more than waiting hours for ribs only to find out your bag was punctured, and you’ve been cooking a really weak soup this whole time because water has filled the bag.

-We had a similar fiasco happen back on Valentine’s Day 2019 with a 2 pound bone-in ribeye that ripped the bag, and it was devastating!
+I had a similar fiasco happen back on Valentine’s Day 2019 with a dry rub 2 pound bone-in ribeye that ripped the bag, and it was devastating!
 Let’s just say it took me a long time to salvage that meal.

-Flavor wise, we’re going to give our recommendations on a rub, but feel free to substitute whatever spices or ratios you want.
+Flavor wise, I’m going to give my recommendations on a rub but feel free to substitute whatever spices or ratios you want.
 Make sure you taste your rub before applying it!

 What Pairs with Sous Vide Ribs?